go-graphite/go-carbon/README.md

 #  memory usage (by setting both trie-index and trigram-index to true).
 trie-index = false

+# Cache file list scan data in the specified path.
+This option speeds
+# up index building after reboot by reading the last scan result in file
+# system instead of scanning the whole data dir, which could takes up
+# most of the indexing time if it contains a high number of metrics (10
+# - 40 millions). go-carbon only reads the cached file list once after
+# reboot and the cache result is updated after every scan.
+(EXPERIMENTAL)
+file-list-cache = ""

+# Enable concurrently building index without maintaining a new copy
+# index structure.
+More memory efficient.
+# Currently only trie-index is supported.
+(EXPERIMENTAL)
+concurrent-index = false

+# Set to larger than 0 to enable realtime indexing of new metrics,
+# The value controls how many new metrics could be buffered at once.
+Suitable to
+# adjust it higher if there are high number of new metrics being produced.
+# Currently only trie-index is supported.
+(EXPERIMENTAL)
+realtime-index = 0

 # This provides the ability to query for new metrics without any wsp files
 # i.e query for metrics present only in cache.
 Does a cache-scan and
 # populates index with metrics with or without corresponding wsp files,